hjson/hjson-cpp/README.md

 *MarshalToFile* writes the output directly to a file instead of returning a string.

 *Unmarshal* is the input-function, transforming a string to a *Hjson::Value* tree.
 The string is expected to be UTF8 encoded.
 Other encodings might work too, but have not been tested.
 The function comes in three flavors: char pointer with or without the `dataSize` parameter, or std::string.
 For a char pointer without `dataSize` parameter the `data` parameter must be null-terminated (like all normal strings).
+All of the unmarshal functions throw an *Hjson::syntax_error* exception if the input string is not fully valid Hjson syntax.

 *UnmarshalFromFile* reads directly from a file instead of taking a string as input.